projen/projen/docs/publisher.md

 For example, if Nuget publishing failed for a specific version, it will create an issue titled *Publishing v1.0.4 to Nuget gallery failed*.

 This can be helpful to keep track of failed releases as well as integrate with third-party ticketing systems by querying issues labeled with `failed-release`.

+## Dry run

+If you wish to completely disable publishing, you can enable the `dryRun` option on `Publisher` or `publishDryRun` on the project.

+This will cause all publishing tasks and jobs to just print the publishing command but not actually publish.